maklas/Http/README.md

 4. Manages cookies (storing, creation and deletion).
 5. Having multiple CookieStores allows for simulation of multiple users.
 Say for a multi-account bot.
 6. No need to worry about url encoding and Content-Type
-7. Supports gzip and deflate Content-Encoding
+7. Supports gzip, deflate nad br Content-Encoding by default
 8. Much easier to control request timeout.
 9. Add it to your project with [Jitpack](https://jitpack.io/#maklas/Http)!